Sarajevo–Ploče railway: The line opens

 The line was opened in 1891 in the Bosnian gauge of 760mm.
 With the construction of the railway, the port of Metković grew into one of the most important ports in Dalmatia, and the first port in Dalmatia to receive a railway line.
 The section from Mostar to Konjic was built through the canyon of the Neretva river, and in some places, it had features of a mountain railway.
 A lot of walls, tunnels and cuttings were built, and because of the frequent crossing from one side of the river to the other, there were also a lot of bridges, so that section was much more expensive than the section built before.
-From Konjic to Sarajevo, the builders had to overcome the ascent of the Ivan Mountains with a relative height of 600 m.
-For this purpose, a third rail (the so-called cogwheel of engineer Roman Abt) was laid on two sections: Pazarić - Tarčin (3,722 km, incline 35 per thousand) and Podorašac - Raštelica (15,222 km, gradient 60 per thousand).
+From Konjic to Sarajevo, the builders had to overcome the ascent of Ivan Mountain with a relative height of 600 m.
+For this purpose, a third rail (the so-called cogwheel of engineer Roman Abt) was laid on two sections: Pazarić - Tarčin (3.722 km, incline 35 per thousand) and Podorašac - Raštelica (15.222 km, gradient 60 per thousand).
 With the construction of the railway, the port in Metković has grown into one of the most important ports in Dalmatia, and the first port in Dalmatia to receive a railway.
-A tunnel with a length of 648 m was also cut through the Ivan mountains.
-Special steam locomotives of the 97 series performed the pulling of trains on these two sections.
+A 648 m tunnel was also cut through the Ivan mountains.
+Special steam locomotives of the 97 series pulled the trains on these two sections.

 The total length of the railway from Metković to Sarajevo was 177.64 km, and the construction costs were 19,900,000 Dinars, and built in a total of four stages, namely: